-£25k of reserves have been released this year to meet the school's contribution for the successful CIF replacement windows project.
-The school continues to fund a programme of equipment replacement as the need arises over and above the amount of Devolved Formula Capital (DFC) that the school receives from the ESFA.
-In 2021-22 reserves were released to continue both the programme of IT improvements, £103k, and a further £46k spent on improvements to spaces, furniture and equipment.
+£301k of reserves have been released this year to meet the school's contribution for the previous year's successful CIF kitchen and classroom projects, which were completed in 2022-23.
+The school continues to fund a programme of equipment replacement as the need arises over and above the amount of Deferred Formula Grant (DFC) that the school receives from the ESFA.
+In 2022-23 reserves were released to install new furniture and ICT in the new classroom block.

-Next year, a further £312k has been committed to meet the contribution for the two successful CIF projects to replace the main school kitchen and to replace four outside classrooms.
+Next year, a further £38k has been committed to meet the school's contribution for fire alarm project.